circuitnederland/registrationform/cyclos_configuration/scripts/registration/README_Registration.md

 - Run with all permissions: No
 - Script code that returns the possible values when either creating or editing an entity: paste the contents of LoadCustomFieldValues_WizardType.groovy.

+5. Type: Custom field validation
+- Name: check DateOfBirth
+- Run with all permissions: No
+- Included libraries: utils Library
+- Script code: paste the contents of FieldValidation_DateOfBirth.groovy.

+# Text messages

+Add a new field to the system record 'Text messages':
+- Display name: Registration Too Young
+- Internal name: regTooYoung
+- Data type: Multiple line text
+- Ignore value sanitization: Yes

+Add a new Section to the system record 'Text messages': 'Registration' and add the new regTooYoung field to it.

+After this, go to System > Text messages and fill in the desired text message in the new regTooYoung field, using #minimumAge# as a dynamic variable.

 # Profile fields

 Change the Information text of profile fields to use formal instead of informal Dutch: